aws-samples/aws-get-started-workshop/content/05-extend/03-guardrails.md

 You should review [Service control policies](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps.html) for an introduction to SCPs.
 Additionally, review [Strategies for using SCPs](https://docs.aws.amazon.com/organizations/latest/userguide/orgs_manage_policies_scps_strategies.html) to learn more about the differences between allow and deny lists.

 Since an SCP that is applied to an AWS Organizations OU will automatically apply to every account in the OU, you should be careful about testing and applying SCPs.

+See [AWS re:Inforce 2019 - Enforcing Security Invariants with AWS Organizations (SDD314)](https://www.youtube.com/watch?v=W30sx0hpY0Y) for an introduction to using guardrails via SCPs in a multi-account environment.

 ## AWS Control Tower and guardrails